Richie Porte: 2021–2022: Ineos Grenadiers

 On his first start of the 2021 season, Porte withdrew from Paris–Nice on the opening stage, after a crash caused by a discarded water bottle.
 He returned to racing with second-place overall finishes at the Volta a Catalunya and the Tour de Romandie.
 He then won the Critérium du Dauphiné ahead of teammate Geraint Thomas and Alexey Lutsenko.
-He appeared to be in good form heading into the Tour de France, however he lost over two minutes on the opening stage, marked by several crashes.
-He crashed on stage 9, losing further time, and he ultimately finished 38th overall, but assisted Richard Carapaz in the mountains to his third-place overall finish.
+He appeared to be in good form heading into the Tour de France; however, he lost over two minutes on the opening stage, marked by several crashes.
+He crashed on stage 9, losing further time.
+He ultimately finished 38th overall, while assisting Richard Carapaz in the mountains to a third-place overall finish.
 After the race, he stated that it was his final Tour de France appearance.

+In 2022, Porte recorded top-ten overall finishes at March's Tirreno–Adriatico (fourth), and April's Tour of the Alps (seventh), with his final race start coming at the Tour of Britain in September.